My email inbox acts as my to-do list. Some of my emails are threads around a pending project, some are about a relationship.

 Multiple Inboxes: These are the new mini inboxes we are creating alongside your primary inbox to organize your inbox into multiple sections based on the email type.
 They can only be implemented for accounts that do not use Gmail's Promotions/etc tabs.

-As a result, I'm saving hours of time in my daily email routine — and you can too.
+As a result, I'm saving hours of time in my daily email routine for lead generation and appointment setting — and you can too.

 1. Navigate to your Gmail settings.